wangchucheng/hugo-eureka/README.md

 - [ruiqima.com](https://www.ruiqima.com)
 - and more...

 Are you using Hugo Eureka?
-[Add the `hugo-eureka` topic on your repo!](https://docs.github.com/en/github/administering-a-repository/classifying-your-repository-with-topics)
+[Add the `hugo-eureka` topic on your repo!](https://docs.github.com/en/github/administering-a-repository/classifying-your-repository-with-topics) 🙌

-Maybe you can also share your awesome projects with the community at [Hugo Eureka Showcase](https://github.com/wangchucheng/hugo-eureka/discussions/93). 🙌